 • Visit the 11th century Viking settlement in L’Anse Aux Meadows, a UNESCO site

 • Transit the impressive Prince Christian Sound, open only three months a year

 • Visit the UNESCO World Heritage Site of Gros More National Park

 • Learn the role vibrant Halifax played when the Titanic sank

-• Feast on fresh lobster in Bar Harbor after enjoying the fall foliage in Arcadia National Park
+• Feast on fresh lobster in Bar Harbor after enjoying the fall foliage in Acadia National Park